This article was updated on the 11th September 2019.

 The re-examination of bosonic systems has led to interesting research in the antisymmetric exchange between two neighboring magnetic spins.
-This research involves topological magnon bands in insulating ordered quantum magnets with inversion symmetry breaking, and the allocation of Dzyaloshinskii-Moriya (DM) spin-orbit interactions (SOIs).
+This research involves topological magnon bands in insulating ordered quantum magnets with inversion symmetry breaking and the allocation of Dzyaloshinskii-Moriya (DM) spin-orbit interactions (SOIs).

-An application area related to this re-examination that is also gathering a lot of attention is in the study of topological magnetic spin excitations in quasi-two-dimensional (2D) quantum magnetic systems.
+An application area related to this re-examination that is also gathering a lot of attention is in the study of topological magnetic spin excitations in quasi-2D quantum magnetic systems.
 Current research explores these applications from a theoretical and experimental point of view.

-This class of topological magnonic systems are thought to facilitate the next avenue of condensed matter physics, as they show a great potential for use in magnon spintronics and magnon thermal devices.
+This class of topological magnonic systems is thought to facilitate the next avenue of condensed matter physics, as they show great potential for use in magnon spintronics and magnon thermal devices.

-In this emerging field, there are many different topological magnonic systems being theorized recently and include Weyl magnon points in 3D pyrochlore antiferromagnets and ferromagnets and Dirac points in quasi-2D quantum magnetic systems.
+There are many different topological magnonic systems being theorized recently in this emerging field, including Weyl magnon points in 3D pyrochlore antiferromagnets and ferromagnets, and Dirac points in quasi-2D quantum magnetic systems.

-For those new to condensed matter physics, magnons are charge-neutral bosonic quasiparticles, with no Lorentz force, conduction bands or valence bands.
+For information, magnons are charge-neutral bosonic quasiparticles with no Lorentz force, conduction bands or valence bands.
 A Dirac node is where the valence and conduction bands within a semimetal touch at points, or in lines, generally at the Dirac points within the lattice.
-The appearance of a line of Dirac nodes in momentum space, can also lead to formation of a Dirac loop where the energy vanishes linearly with the perpendicular components of momentum.
+The appearance of a line of Dirac nodes in momentum space can also lead to the formation of a Dirac loop where the energy vanishes linearly with the perpendicular components of momentum.

-Because of their potential for these applications, Dr Owerre performed his study around a theoretical honeycomb bilayer ferromagnet, which is realized in hexagonal chromium compounds CrX3 (X= Br, Cl or I) possessing a honeycomb lattice with small interlayer interactions and couplings.
-It is also thought that other layered quasi-2D quantum systems could be used.
+Because of their potential for these applications, Dr. Owerre performed his study around a theoretical honeycomb bilayer ferromagnet, which is realized in hexagonal chromium compounds CrX3 (X= Br, Cl or I) possessing a honeycomb lattice with small interlayer interactions and couplings.
+It is also believed that other layered quasi-2D quantum systems could be used.

-The research also showed that within a realistic scenario, the interlayer coupling was smaller than the intralayer coupling, and the Dirac magnon nodal loops centered at the corners of the Brillouin Zone.
-It also materialized that the Dzyaloshinskii-Moriya spin-orbit interactions could be allowed in the lattice due to the inversion symmetry breaking the bonds of the second-nearest neighboring sites.
+The research also showed that, within a realistic scenario, the interlayer coupling was smaller than the intralayer coupling, and the Dirac magnon nodal loops centered at the corners of the Brillouin Zone.
+It was also evident that the Dzyaloshinskii-Moriya spin-orbit interactions could be allowed in the lattice due to the inversion symmetry breaking the bonds of the second-nearest neighboring sites.

-The idea of 1D closed lines of Dirac magnon nodes is thought to be easily extended for other quasi-2D lattices containing more than two sub-lattices in the unit cell.
-It is thought to be of particular interest to search for their presence physically through inelastic neutron scattering experiments is expected to be particularly interesting.
+The idea of 1D closed lines of Dirac magnon nodes is anticipated to be easily extended for other quasi-2D lattices containing more than two sub-lattices in the unit cell.
+Searching for their presence physically through inelastic neutron scattering experiments is expected to be particularly interesting.

-It is worth noting that the field of magnonic analogs within electronic topological semimetals is still a developing field, where lots of theoretical scenarios have been deduced, but the experimental observations are almost non-existent.
-This has been attributed to bulk sensitivity of inelastic neutron scattering methods and the lack of observation towards the chiral magnon edge modes.
+It is worth noting that research into magnonic analogs within electronic topological semimetals is still a developing field.
+Lots of theoretical scenarios have been deduced, but the experimental observations are almost non-existent.
+This has been attributed to the bulk sensitivity of inelastic neutron scattering methods and the lack of observation towards the chiral magnon edge modes.

-It does, however, have the possibility to be realized experimentally in quantum magnetic systems, as the bulk topological magnon bands have been realized in kagomé lattice ferromagnets.
-So, the next logical step for the fields is to employ edge sensitive methods, alongside other techniques such as light and electron scattering methods, in an effort to further propel the field of topological magnonics.
+However, experimentation is possible in quantum magnetic systems, as the bulk topological magnon bands have been realized in kagomé lattice ferromagnets.
+So, the next logical step for the fields is to employ edge sensitive methods alongside other techniques such as light and electron scattering methods, in an effort to further propel the field of topological magnonics.